Civitas Bookshop

 Supporter (membership)

 £500.00As a Supporter, you will receive invitations to select Civitas events; e-mail press releases and e-mail updates about Civitas Online Reports; Civitas newsletters and all Civitas books for one year.
-New members will receive a free copy of Roger Bootle’s book, The AI Economy: Work, Wealth and Welfare in the Robot Age and Daniel Bentley’s recent book… Read Full Article
+New members will receive a free copy of How we think about disparity and Understanding the UK’s Transition to Warfighting Readiness.
+You will also be invited… Read Full Article

 View Product